 - Ensuring that disadvantaged learners benefit from all school wide enrichment and extra-curricular opportunities as we believe these activities provide crucial formative experiences and relationships that enhance students’ education and life opportunities.

-Further detail on how the College will spend the Pupil Premium in 2020/21 alongside a review of the impact of the spending in 2019/20 can be found below.
+Further detail on the College’s 3-year Pupil Premium strategy alongside a review of the impact of the spending in 2021/22 can be found below.